9ames7uan/9ames7uan.github.io/_pages/about.md

   # <p>123 your address street</p>
   # <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+Hello!
+I am **James C.T.
+Tuan** (9ames 7uan).

+I am an interdisciplinary engineer bridging the gap between **Mechanical Engineering** and **Computer Science**.
+Currently pursuing my Master's degree in CS, I leverage my background in Power Mechanical Engineering (NTHU 26) to solve complex problems involving both hardware and software.

+My research and technical focus include:

+* **Web3 & Blockchain**: Actively "Learning in Public" with a focus on the web3, smart contracts, and decentralized governance.
+* **Cybersecurity**: Enhancing system security knowledge through the Google Cybersecurity Certificate program.

+I am passionate about building secure, efficient systems and documenting my technical journey.
+Feel free to check out my [CV](/cv/) or connect with me below.

 <!--